How to Prevent and Stop Baby Hiccups

 The Bottom Line

 When your little one gets hiccups, remember that it’s usually nothing to worry about.
-Try to slow down their feeding and help them feel calm.
-Maybe you can stop for a little baby tummy time.
+Try to slow down their feeding and help them feel calm and relaxed.
+Maybe you can stop for a little tummy time

-Turn your little one’s diapers into savings by downloading the Pampers Club app today.
+While we’re on the topic of babies, turn your little one’s diapers into rewards and savings by downloading the Pampers Club app today.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.